mehulagg/gitlab/doc/user/application_security/dast/index.md

 - `DAST_PATHS_FILE` and `DAST_PATHS` can not be used together
 - The `DAST_PATHS` variable has a limit of about 130kb.
 If you have a list or paths greater than this, use `DAST_PATHS_FILE`.
-- `DAST_PATHS_FILE` will not look for a URLs file in `/zap/wrk` if it has already found a URLs file generated as a job artifact

 #### Full Scan